 There are several different ways to treat sleep apnea.
 The treatment you receive will depend on the type of sleep apnea you are diagnosed with, the severity of your condition, as well as any type of other conditions such as TMD or bruxism that you may be suffering from.
-The first line of recommended treatment for mild-to-moderate obstructive sleep apnea is the use of specially designed oral appliances that are meant to advance your lower jaw (or mandible), thereby advancing your tongue and opening your throat, which makes it more difficult for the airway to become blocked while you breathe in your.
-These oral appliances require the help of a sleep dentist, such as Dr. Berry, to be properly fitted.
+The first line of recommended treatment for mild-to-moderate obstructive sleep apnea is the use of a specially designed oral sleep apnea appliance that is meant to advance your lower jaw (or mandible), thereby advancing your tongue and opening your throat, which makes it more difficult for the airway to become blocked while you breathe in your.
+These oral appliances require the help of a Denver sleep dentist, such as Dr. Berry, to be properly fitted.

 Continuous Positive Airway Pressure (CPAP)

 There is an alternative to CPAP called Oral Appliance Therapy or OAT for short.
 Oral sleep apnea appliances have been somewhat slow to catch on, but are now recognized by the American Academy of Sleep Medicine as the best alternative treatment for mild to moderate obstructive sleep apnea.
-These devices, by and large, work by moving the lower jaw forward, and are therefore also known as Mandibular Advancement Splints (MAS).
+These appliances, by and large, work by moving the lower jaw forward, and are therefore also known as Mandibular Advancement Splints (MAS).
 By moving the lower jaw forward, the soft tissues of the throat, chiefly the tongue, are also moved forward, opening up the airway.
 The amount of advancement required to open the airway will vary from patient to patient, which is why it is so critical that you see a sleep dentist who can custom fit you with an oral sleep apnea appliance.
 We utilize iTero digital scanning impressions, so we can make your custom appliance without having to bite down into a tray of goop.